theBatman07/theBatman07/README.md

 ### 👨‍💻 About Me

 I'm a Software Development Engineer (SDE) who thrives on building real-world solutions, architecting backend systems, crafting AI agent workflows, and solving gnarly engineering puzzles.
-Whether it's processing geospatial data, integrating with LLMs, or designing powerful dashboards—I'm in my element when I'm building things that **matter**.
+Whether it's processing geospatial data, integrating with LLMs, or designing software architecture—I'm in my element when I'm building things that **matter**.

 Currently making waves at **Aereo** as an SDE, and previously drove product innovation as a **Founding Engineer Intern** at **Aerolift.AI**.